 Bottom Line: “False hope” is the ultimate tool of deception.

-We “grab hold” of a future dream, such as keeping our cool, getting a better job, starting a business, buying some investments, writing a book, losing weight, stopping an addiction or learning healthier behavior… and yet we set ourselves up for failure by refusing to examine our past failures, and to see that a better course of thought and action are needed.
+We “grab hold” of a future dream, such as keeping our cool, getting a better job, starting a business, buying some investments, writing a book, losing weight, stopping an addiction, or learning healthier behavior… and yet we set ourselves up for failure by refusing to examine our past failures, and to see that a better course of thought and action is needed.